atong01/conditional-flow-matching/README.md

 │
 ├── tests                  <- Tests of any kind
 │
-├── .env.example              <- Example of file for storing private environment variables ├── .gitignore                <- List of files ignored by git ├── .pre-commit-config.yaml   <- Configuration of pre-commit hooks for code formatting ├── Makefile                  <- Makefile with commands like `make train` or `make test` ├── pyproject.toml            <- Configuration options for testing and linting ├── requirements.txt          <- File for installing python dependencies ├── setup.py                  <- File for installing project as a package
+├── .gitignore                <- List of files ignored by git ├── .pre-commit-config.yaml   <- Configuration of pre-commit hooks for code formatting ├── pyproject.toml            <- Configuration options for testing and linting ├── requirements.txt          <- File for installing python dependencies
+├── setup.py                  <- File for installing project as a package